unimined/UniminedMappingLibrary/software-engineering/unimined-mapping-format.md

 it is recommended to use a version suffix such as exampleExtension_1_0, but it is not required and the extension will handle version parsing of the key itself when it is read.

-The second line is a list of the tags that are used in the file, this allows for partial parsing with libraries that don't support all parts of this spec.

-and the third line is a list of namespace names. it is not recommended to have namespaces with spaces in them, but it is allowed by the format.
+the second line is a list of namespace names. it is not recommended to have namespaces with spaces in them, but it is allowed by the format.

 ## Classes